 The details of the case go on to explain that ‘Mr I’ was 59 years of age at the time.
 He had £500 in his current account, no savings, and credit card debt of £2,500.
 He had a mortgage of £157,000 and owned a second property valued at £250,000.

-Mr I also had Parkinson’s Disease, and would be dependent on his pension for an income when retired.
+In terms of his personal circumstances, Mr I also had Parkinson’s Disease, and would be dependent on his pension savings for an income when retired.

 BlackStar relied on the Attitude to Risk (‘ATR’) questionnaire submitted by its introducer.
 It did not meet Mr I before preparing its suitability report.
 It had a telephone conversation with him.
 It sent him a client agreement form which set out that it would be providing him with pension advice for which he would pay £1250 plus 1% of the value of his fund annually.

-Terry Connor, the ombudsman for the case, stated:
+Terry Connor, the Financial Ombudsman Service representative for the case, stated:

 “BlackStar failed to meet its regulatory obligation to ‘know your client’; failed to properly establish Mr I’s capacity for loss and risk; inappropriately relied on an unregulated introducer to Ref: DRN3574616 3 absolve itself of any regulatory duty of care to Mr I; unsuitably advised him to buy a high-risk investment, in a single asset class, when he had no prior experience of such investments or that asset class; and failed to provide any credible rationale for its advice.
 It follows that I have concluded Mr I was not treated fairly or reasonably.”

 BlackStar Company Details